State and Provincial Government Actions for Efficient Transportation

 standards and guidelines, and requests for exercise of flexibility in applying

 current design standards and guidelines, shall be established within

 MassHighway and overseen by the Secretary of Transportation and

 Construction.
 All documentation regarding waivers shall be made available

 for public review.

-4. All actions taken pursuant
+4. All actions

-differences of opinion concerning the necessity or desirability of widening
+are differences of opinion concerning the necessity or desirability of widening

 pavement, eliminating curbside parking, or taking other measures to accommodate